okta/odyssey/CODE_STYLEGUIDE.md

 #### Declaration Sorting

 Properties should be sorted by type.
-Rougly, this means properties related to box, border, background, text, then others.
-Specifically, we refer to the <a href="https://github.com/brandon-rhodes/Concentric-CSS/blob/master/style3.css">Concentric CSS</a> standard.
+Roughly, this means properties related to box, border, background, text, then others.
+Specifically, we refer to the <a href="https://github.com/cahamilton/stylelint-config-property-sort-order-smacss#readme">SMACSS</a> standard.

 #### Nesting